PetrKryslUCSD/FinEtoolsDDMethods.jl/README.md

 Domain decomposition methods: solvers and algorithms used with FinEtools applications.

+## News

+- 08/29/2024: Cleanup of the interface.
+Sequential, MPI, threaded execution supported.

 ## Capabilities and limitations

 Only linear static problems are addressed at the moment. `FinEtools` discretization only.